 The risks: X-rays and CT scans expose you to radiation, which can increase cancer risk.
 CT scans and X-rays of the lower back are especially worrisome for men and women of childbearing age, because they can expose testicles and ovaries to substantial radiation.
 Finally, the tests often reveal abnormalities that are unrelated to the pain, but can prompt needless worry and lead to unnecessary follow-up tests and treatment, sometimes even including surgery.

 When to consider the tests: X-ray and CT scans often make sense if you have nerve damage, or signs of a serious underlying condition such as cancer or a spinal infection.
-“Red flags” that can alert your doctor that imaging may be worthwhile include a history of cancer, unexplained weight loss, recent infection, loss of bowel or bladder control, abnormal reflexes, or loss of muscle power or feeling in the legs.
+“Red flags” that can alert your health care provider that imaging may be worthwhile include a history of cancer, unexplained weight loss, recent infection, loss of bowel or bladder control, abnormal reflexes, or loss of muscle power or feeling in the legs.

 The risks: A CT scan of the head uses a low radiation dose.
 This may slightly increase the risk of harmful effects such as cancer.
 Risks from radiation exposure may add up, so it is best to avoid unnecessary radiation.
 The results of your CT scan or an MRI may also be unclear.
 This can lead to more tests and even treatment that you do not need.